acafiero/sports-project2/README.md

 The franchise has seen a collective downturn of success and is in need of a full rebuild in order to regain parity with the league.
 The most immeadiate way to address this is to locate and sign quality veteran players.

 ## Data:
-Outsourced from fivethirtyeight; utilizes a handful of metrics but we narrow it down to possessions, total minutes played, WAR, RAPTOR, Pace Impact, PREDATOR and On/Off score
+Outsourced from fivethirtyeight which is a site that focuses on analysis of politics econ and sports; this specific dataset consisted of 21 categories and almost 4100 rows of athletes in various seasons.
+Ours utilizes a handful of metrics but we narrowed it down to possessions, total minutes played, WAR, RAPTOR, Pace Impact, PREDATOR and On/Off score.

 ## Methods:
 Cleaned the data, removed a lot of unncessary features and averaged out all the stats of each player, then removed any prospect that had any negative stats.
-Created new category called Next WAR that would help us predict and cluster our potential assets together.
+We created new category called Next WAR representing our prediction of the next season's Wins Above Replacement for each athlete-- this that would help us predict and cluster our potential assets together.

 ## Results: